Entanglement structure for finite system under dual-unitary dynamics: Setup

 where $N = L/2$ specifies the number of pair products.
 The coefficients $m_{ij}$ of a given pair product itself form a rank-2 tensor, along with its conjugate, with the constraint $\tr(m m^{\dagger}) = d$ applied for normalisation.
 The generic matrix $m$ leads up to a class of states which do not admit any specific feature, and in general is taken to be a matrix with random entries in this manuscript.

 The initial state for $L = 12$ is therefore represented by the following tensor, with the periodic boundary constraint by which the index $L$ is equivalent to index $0$:

+In this representation, $j$ takes the value $i+1$.
 Thus the time evolution within our system is represented by a repeating segment of the operator $\mathcal{U}$ with the lower most indices being plugged by the tensor $\ket{\psi_{init}}$ to leave no open index other than those on the other end of the tensor structure, representing the time evolved state.
 For this, the index labeled as $k$ within the state tensor in Eq. \ref{state_tensor} is contracted with the correspondingly labeled index $k$ within the operator tensor in Eq. \ref{operator_tensor}.
-For the final index, we use PBC, and instead contract with the $0$ index.
+For the final index, we use periodic boundary condition, and instead contract with the $0$ index.
 Once the time evolved state is obtained, we can calculate the quantities of interest.

 Our primary objective is to consider the effect of local operators $U$ on the global dynamics generated by the circuit $\mathbb{U}(t)$.
-The quantity of interest therefore is the entangling power $e_P(U)$.
+The parameter of importance is therefore the entangling power $e_P(\hat{U})$.
 However using this metric it is not possible to account for local unitaries.
-To remedy this we take an ensemble of $U'$ given by:
+To remedy this we take an ensemble of $\hat{U}'$ given by:

-for a specified $U$ having fixed entangling power, drawing the local unitary operators $u$ and $v$ from the Haar random ensemble.
-Note that $U' \in \mathcal{DU}(q)$, when $U \in \mathcal{DU}(q)$.
-This results in an ensemble of circuits $\{ \mathbb{U}(t)\}_{U'}$ for which the mixing rate is a suitable metric to study the dynamics of our system.
-In a following section we shall denote $U'$ with a different colour than Eq. \ref{U_tensor}.
+for a specified $\hat{U}$ having fixed entangling power, drawing the local unitary operators $u_i$ and $v_j$ from the Haar random ensemble for $i,j\in\{1,2\}$.
+The operator $\hat{U}'$ is represented graphically with a block having a different colour to that used in Eq. \ref{U_tensor}.
+For an particular example, this can be denoted in relation to $\hat{U}$ as:

+here, $u_1,u_2$ and $v_1, v_2$ are represented by the dots of different colours, and are independently sampled.
+A block having with a separate colour is made up of a different, independently set of local unitaries while following the same graphical relation, for a specified $\hat{U}$.
+Note that $\hat{U}' \in \mathcal{DU}(q)$, when $\hat{U} \in \mathcal{DU}(q)$.
+Thereby replacing $U$ by different examples of $U'$ results in an ensemble of circuits $\{ \mathbb{U}(t)\}_{\hat{U}'}$ where we shall use a metric defined subsequently to highlight the role of local unitaries.
+Once $U'$ is specified, the circuit is Floquet in nature as the same sequence of gates is repeated for increasing number of time steps.
+A schematic diagram of our setup is given in Fig. \ref{Fig_schematic}.
+An ensemble of dual unitaries $U'$ generated by Haar-random local unitaries is created, leading to the collection $\{ \mathbb{U}(t)\}_{\hat{U}'}$.